elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 What is your net income after taxes? 👀

-What happens if you are required to factor in input validation for this exercise?
+What happens if you are required to factor in input validation to this problem?